cad-lfprototyping/InitialInsightsToolKit/README.md

 ## Running the toolkit

 To run the toolkit, Processing version 3 or higher should be installed on your computer (currently our toolkit is tested only on Windows 10).
 You can download Processing from https://processing.org/download/.
-Having downloaded and installed processing, to run the toolkit simply put all the files under a single directory and run the Main.pde file.
+Having downloaded and installed processing, to run the toolkit simply put all the InitialInsights files under a single directory and run Main.pde file.

 ## Software